 7. Other Agencies Serving Individual and Limitations — List any additional service the individual is receiving or has been referred to.
 Explain any limitations in the service provided that would require the task to be purchased.
 Example: Skilled home health will provide bathing two times per week, but the individual would like a bath daily.
 When appropriate, refer the individual for needed services that can be provided by other state agencies.
-(Refer to Appendix XV, Services Available from Other State Agencies, in the Case Worker Community Care for Aged and Disabled Handbook for a description of services.)
+(Refer to Appendix XV, Services Available from Other State Agencies, in the Community Care Services Eligibility Handbook for a description of services.)

 8. Agency(ies) Selected — Note the agency or agencies selected for service delivery.
 List the service, provider identification, name the provider is doing business as (DBA) and method of selection.